Facebook acquires anonymous teen compliment app tbh, will let it run

 In a statement to TechCrunch, Facebook wrote “tbh and Facebook share a common goal – of building community and enabling people to share in ways that bring us closer together.
 We’re impressed by the way tbh is doing this by using polling and messaging, and with Facebook’s resources tbh can continue to expand and build positive experiences.”

 It’s interesting that Facebook opted to acquire tbh rather than clone it, since its been aggressively copying other hit teen apps like Houseparty recently.
-While Facebook’s Snapchat clone Instagram Stories has achieved massive popularity, other knock-offs its made haven’t faired as well.
+While Facebook’s Snapchat clone Instagram Stories has achieved massive popularity, other knock-offs it’s made haven’t faired as well.

 With tbh’s strong brand name, distinctive design, and explosive early traction, Facebook seems to have decided it was better to team-up than face-off.

 [Correction: tbh has 2.5 million daily active users, not 4 million as we originally published after Bier implied as much in a tweet he deleted after this article was published.]